 Can your Genes Determine If You’re Left or Right-Handed?

 Before left-handedness became more accepted, some cultures in the past have revealed naturally left-handed children being forced to switch to their right hand.
 This is probably due to most tools built for right-hand handling or the assumed awkwardness of left-hand writing.
-The controversies around this thought have resulted in people wondering if genes determine being left or right-handed.
+The controversies around this thought have resulted in people wondering if right-handed and left-handed genetics are real.

 Until recently, scientific studies have uncovered the first genetic instructions associated with determining why people are left or right-handed.
 While this discovery potentially offers a different insight into the structure and function of the human brain, it also shows how genetics play a vital role in the hand of a personal favor.